 - Cut (4) 2-1/2″ x 13″ rectangles

 (A) First, using your Blue Solid Square and (1) 9″ Background Piece, stitch together long sides.
-Press seams open.
+Press seams open (read more about why I like to press seams open, here!).
 Repeat on opposing side.

 (B) Sew (1) 13″ Background Piece to the long edge of the set from step A. Press seams open.
 Repeat on opposing side.